anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/DEMO4-MULTI-ENV-MANAGEMENT.md

 git push origin vms-prd-$GUID
 ```

-Wait for ArgoCD to sync and remove the VMs from all environments automatically.
+Wait for ArgoCD to sync and remove the VMs from all environments through manual sync operations.